suyash/stylizer-web/README.md

-The go app engine web service for stylizer
+The Web Service for Stylizer

 https://stylizer.appspot.com